Coastal Zone Management Act

 2. The use of resources is for national security or public safety and was approved by the Central Competent Authority.

-Regulations for the determination of usage not compliant with coastal conservation plans and compensation, and conditions for permission, procedures, abolishment, and others matters shall be jointly established by the Central Competent Authority and related agencies.
+Regulations for the determination of usage not compliant with coastal protection plans and compensation, and conditions for permission, procedures, abolishment, and others matters shall be jointly established by the Central Competent Authority and related agencies.

 Article 13

-1. Targets and purpose of conservation.
+1. Targets and purpose of protection.

-2. Scope of the coastal conservation zone.
+2. Scope of the coastal protection zone.

-3. Prohibited and compatible use.
+3. Prohibited and compatible uses.

-5. Business and financial plan.
+5. Industrial and financial plan.

 Article 14